mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 communities that it impacts the most.
 [00:32:42]

-**Kim:** I think, I think that's exactly right.
+**Kim:** I think that's exactly right.
 It's so important to be willing, to interrupt bias in engineering culture.
 And there is a lot of it.
-And so one of the things that TRIA and I work with with engineering leaders to do is to, to, to begin to disrupt bias.
-And, and so there are a couple of points to, to disrupting bias.
-There are a couple of different.
+And so one of the things that Trier and I work with with engineering leaders to do is to begin to disrupt bias.
+So, there are a couple of points to disrupting bias.
+There are a couple of different elements to this.
 The first is you need to come up with a shared vocabulary.
-So TRIA and I use a purple flag.
+So Trier and I use a purple flag.
-So if I wave a purple flag, it means either I've said something biased or someone else in the room has, and we know that fear.
-And I know that.
-So, so shared by other teams we've worked with, have you.
-I come again, or I don't think you meant that the way it sounded or piece it doesn't the words matter.
+So if I wave a purple flag, it means either I've said something biased or someone else in the room has.
+And we know that.
+Trier and I know that.
+So, shared by other teams we've worked with, have used, come again, or I don't think you meant that the way it sounded, or please... it doesn't... the words matter.
-But I can't give you the words your team has to choose the words that you will actually use.
+But I can't give you the words.
+Your team has to choose the words that you will actually use.
 So come up with the words.
-The second point is you've got to commit to using the body center up there.
+The second point is you've got to commit to using the bias interrupter.
 You know, that bias is occurring in every single meeting you have.
 So you need to come up with an expectation that bias is going to get flagged at least once in every meeting.
 And then the third thing to do is to teach people what to do when they are the person who's caused harm when it's their bias, who's being flagged.
-So if, if Trier waves a purple flag at me, I get two choices of what to say back.
+So if Trier waves a purple flag at me, I get two choices of what to say back.
-And she asked the same two choices when I wave one at her.
+And she has the same two choices when I wave one at her.
 The first is thanks for pointing it out.
 I'm going to work on not doing that again.
-That again, or thanks for pointing it out.
+Or thanks for pointing it out.
 I don't quite understand what I did wrong.
 Can we talk about it after the meeting?
 And then we do have to talk about it, or if we're on video meeting, we can drop a link into the chat that explains it.
 And the reason that it's so important to interrupt bias is that if we don't interrupt it publicly and in the moment where we reinforce it.
-And so I've seen this happen, In code reviews, you asked specifically about code reviews all the time, where, where you find that, that people are reviewing.
-Code of someone who's underrepresented very differently from the way they're reviewing other people's code.
+And so I've seen this happen, in code reviews.
+You asked specifically about code reviews all the time, where you find that, that people are reviewing code of someone who's underrepresented very differently from the way they're reviewing other people's code.
 And it's important, this, this brings us to the second point.
-So we've got to interrupt it when we notice it, but we also need to quantify it to go out, looking for it, quantify your bias and.
-This means that if you, if you are in your code review, you can quantify how many times someone has negatively reviewed people's code.
-And then you can take a look at whose code they're not going to play review it.
-And if you notice that men tend to negatively review women's code more than.
-Men's code then you know, that you have identified some bias in your code review.
+So we've got to interrupt it when we notice it, but we also need to quantify it to go out, looking for it, quantify your bias and this means that if you, if you are in your code review, you can quantify how many times someone has negatively reviewed people's code.
+And then you can take a look at whose code they're not going to negatively review it.
+And if you notice that men tend to negatively review women's code more than men's code.
+Then you know that you have identified some bias in your code review.
 Another simpler thing that I experienced, I was working with a leadership team at a tech company, big tech company, and their bias quantification did not take